Curriculum Intent, Implementation and Impact

 - To have a sense of curiosity and enjoyment

 - To have experience of Cultural Capital in a variety of different forms

 - To ask questions and to problem solve

 - To be global citizens of the twenty first century

 - develop into people of compassion, empathy, respect and kindness, possessing a Christ-like response to all life’s situations

 Subject leaders have a clear understanding of the implementation, knowledge progression and sequencing of concepts across their subject area.
 They are an integral part of the curriculum design for their subject area and monitor the impact of this throughout the year.
-Subject Coordinators liaise with each other to ensure that knowledge learned in one area is transferred and built upon in other subject areas.

 Reading is prioritised across the curriculum offer to support pupils in accessing the full curriculum.
 Children enjoy reading in class through Class Readers, Guided Reading, English Lessons and also independent reading where reading for pleasure is promoted.